hajimes/conll2017-system/README.md

 THEANO_FLAGS=\'device=cuda0\' python3 main.py predict french --resource high --debug-print True --model-path model/task1/french-high-30000-model --base-dir [dir_to_all]
 ```

-This will create an output file like ``out/task1/french-high-out''
+This will create an output file like `out/task1/french-high-out'.

-The directory ``results'' contains our final results submitted to the shared task.
+The directory `results` contains our final results submitted to the shared task.

 License: new BSD.